 About

 I earned my MA in Clinical Mental Health Counseling from Northwestern University.
 My academic interests are in how we make meaning from our experiences.
-These concepts have informed my interest in working with dying individuals, grief work, and integrating spiritual practices into counseling.
+These concepts have informed my interest in working with dying individuals, grief work, and integration of spiritual practices into counseling.
 I have completed research on spirituality’s impact on substance use, co-morbid opioid use and chronic pain, the intersection between climate change and mental health, and attitudes towards death and dying.

 I am currently accepting new patients both for in person counseling and via telehealth.